jdeines/Deines_etal_2019_tillage/README.md

 ### Code

-* Code to perform all paper analyses and generate figures in the paper (`code` folder)
+* Code to perform all paper analyses and generate figures in the paper

 Script filenames are numbered in sequential order of use.
 Processing is done using [R Markdown](https://rmarkdown.rstudio.com/) within an R project structure.
+OPerational scripts have extension .Rmd; knitted outputs in .md (for easing viewing on Github) and .html (for desktop viewing) are also provided.

 ### Figure
 Figure output from scripts used to generate figures in the main text.